GraphQL

 1. Enter your endpoint URL in the URL bar.

-Schema Explorer
+Using the Schema Explorer

-• Click to expand an operation and see its return type's sub-fields.
+• Click the arrow next to any operation to expand it and see its fields, arguments, and return types.

 Autocompletion

-With a schema loaded, the editor provides:
+With a schema loaded, the query editor suggests field names and argument names as you type:

 ⚠ GraphQL returned 2 errors